- Debbi Lisack- Golden Hill Elementary Principal

 conducted within the past 12 months and signed by a licensed physican.

 All physical activity clubs and athletic teams will be supervised by qualified staff, who may or may not be certified teachers.
 Intramural and athletic program staff will satisfactorily complete courses or other professional development programs that address:

 - Child and adolescent physical development.

-- Sports related injury prevention and safety guidelines.
+- Other sports related injury prevention and safety guidelines.

 - Infection control procedures.